CarloLucibello/Erdos.jl/docs/src/centrality.md

 [Centrality measures](https://en.wikipedia.org/wiki/Centrality) describe the importance of a vertex to the rest of the graph using some set of criteria.
-Centrality measures implemented in *FatGraphs.jl* include the following:
+Centrality measures implemented in *Erdos.jl* include the following:

 ```@index